 The scratch ticket portfolio has been successful by utilizing licensed properties and brands that are well-known and have strong customer loyalty.
-Many of these licensed property games involve second chance promotional drawings to award experiential prizes.
-In FY 2017, the Texas Lottery launched a second-chance promotional drawing, Power Cruise, with Alchemy3.
-During the 2017 promotion, players entered their Powerball tickets to collect symbols and earn entries into drawings for a chance to win an exclusive Royal Caribbean® cruise trip.
-The lottery saw great participation in the first Power Cruise and made the decision to participate in the Power Cruise 2 in FY 2018, also utilizing Royal Caribbean cruise trip prizes from Alchemy3.
-Power Cruise 2 resulted in 168,647 entries from Texas Powerball players.
-The 75 Texas winners had a chance to win cash prizes onboard during the cruise in January 2019.
-Popular promotions like these allow draw games to leverage well-known brands in the same way that scratch tickets have.
+Many of these licensed property games involve second-chance promotional drawings to award experiential prizes.
+In FY 2017 and FY 2018, the Texas Lottery launched a second-chance promotion, Power CruiseTM, with Alchemy3.
+Players entered their Powerball tickets to collect symbols and earn entries into drawings for a chance to win an exclusive Royal Caribbean® cruise trip.
+Popular promotions like these allow draw games to leverage well-known brands in the same way that scratch tickets have and the agency is always interested in new promotional opportunities.